Paul Ruff: Maths professor

 Aggregated in 1937, he gave lessons in 1938 at the Lycée Carnot in Paris.
-In 1939, an annual scholarship from the Arconati-Visconti fund was granted to him by the Faculty of Sciences to work on a thesis on probabilities, which the declaration of war was to interrupt.
-Returning to Algiers after the debacle, appointed to the rectorate and charged on 19 September 1940 with teaching mathematics at the start of the school year at the Lycée de Garçons d'Alger, he was suspended on 19 November 1940, and participated in the creation of schools. quickly opened to accommodate Jewish pupils, high school students, students and teachers excluded from public education, to whom he also gives lessons.
+In 1939, an annual scholarship from the Arconati-Visconti fund was granted to him by the Faculty of Sciences to work on a thesis on probabilities, which the declaration of war would later interrupt.
+Returning to Algiers, he was appointed to the rectorate and charged on 19 September 1940 with teaching mathematics at the start of the school year at the Lycée de Garçons d'Alger, he was suspended on 19 November 1940, and participated in the creation of schools.
+They quickly opened to accommodate Jewish pupils, high school students, students and teachers excluded from public education, to whom he also gave lessons.
 His reinstatement as an associate professor, following an order from the new Governor General of Algeria, General Catroux, did not take place until 15 June 1943, countersigned by the same rector of the Academy of Algiers who had expelled him for two years and half before.

 At the end of the war, approached as chief of staff to the Minister of Air, without resuming the interrupted work of his thesis on the calculation of probability, he chose to return to the National Education in 1945 as a mathematics teacher in Paris, at the Lycée Voltaire, then in the preparatory classes for the Grandes Ecoles of the Lycées Jean-Baptiste-Say, Chaptal and Saint-Louis, until his retirement in 1976.

-In the meantime he will write with Maurice Monge, ensembles et nombres for the final classes in the mathematics section, and the formalization of the relationship of pre-order in an accessible educational sheet, familiarizing teachers and students with set theory, actively contributing to the reform of teaching known as "New Math".
+In the meantime he wrote, with Maurice Monge, ensembles et nombres for the final classes in the mathematics section, and the formalization of the relationship of pre-order in an accessible educational sheet, familiarizing teachers and students with set theory, actively contributing to the reform of teaching known as "New Math".